lanl-aea/waves/docs/devops.rst

    $ scons regression

 By default, the system tests are configured to run with permissive skips for missing third-party software.
+This allows developers to run as much of the system test suite as possible on local systems with incomplete third-party software installations.
 To force the full execution of the system tests, a pass-through ``--unconditional-build`` flag may be added.
 This forces the documentation build, even if ``sphinx-build`` is missing, and passes through pytest to the system tests and tutorials as an SCons CLI option of the same name.
 The AEA RHEL CI server contains all necessary third-party software, so the CI tests on this server require the full build as

 .. code-block::